 Step 15: Consider creating a flow diagram

-Flow diagrams or workflow maps – or whatever nomenclature you prefer – can be useful in multiple ways:
+Flow diagrams or workflow maps – or whatever terminology you prefer – can be helpful in many ways:

-- Visual overviews.
-Sometimes it is useful when presenting information to give visual aids.
-These aids can contextualize information from the beginning, improving the clarity of your more detailed written explanation.
+- Visual overviews: Sometimes, it’s helpful when presenting information to give visual aids.
+These aids can scrutinize information from the beginning, improving the clarity of your more detailed written explanation.

-- Help employees understand their role.
-Flow diagrams provide employees with a visual way of understanding what is being asked of them.
-But that’s not all.
-Helping make sure that your employees understand their position within a broader whole makes the process work better and improves employee accountability in the workplace, to boot.
+- Help employees understand their role: Flow diagrams give employees a visual understanding of what to do.
+They also make sure that your employees understand their position.
+In other words, flow diagrams improve the process and improve employee accountability.

 Step 16: Finalize and implement the SOPs

 You’ve completed your new standard operating procedures.
 In fact, if you’ve followed the process from beginning to end, your SOPs are guaranteed to improve performance.
 To illustrate:

 Using Process Street to implement your SOPs into daily business, you use easy-to-use and trackable practices.
 In fact, you are also putting provisions in place to tackle any hidden normalization of deviance or any poor processes that may have slowed the company down.

 As a matter of fact, I’ve got you covered if you want extra insight into how other SOPs can look.